spotinst/help/src/docs/elastigroup/getting-started/create-an-elastigroup-for-aws.md

 Specify the following:

-- Minimum Instance Lifetime: The desired amount of time you wish your workloads to run without any interruption to their underlying instances.
-The shorter the lifetime you choose, the more accurate the market scoring will be.
 - Preferred Availability Zones: Choose one or more of the availability zones that you defined in the Compute tab.
 - Preferred Spot Types: Choose one or more of the instance types you defined in the Compute tab.
 - Draining Timeout: In addition, you can define the draining period your application requires so the automation will start replacing the instances with enough time before the interruption is predicted to occur, allowing for complete and graceful draining.